Only the most brave—or most foolhardy—of adventurers would head out into the wilds without adequate training, skills, and abilities.

 Your Trip Attack now requires a bonus action to use.

-Gamble kicked out, knocking the dragonborn to the ground.
+Gamble kicked the dragonborn to the ground.
 "Stay down," growled the orc.
 "Final warning."

-Masters of inner peace and martial arts, monks harness their mystical ki energy and forge a deeper connection with the universe itself.
+Masters of inner peace and martial arts, monks harness their ki to connect with the universe itself.